Yahoo Ad Interest Manager FAQ

-- What if I don’t want advertising based on the scanning and analysis of my communications content?
+- What if I don’t want advertising based on the analysis of my communications content?

-You can opt out of receiving interest based advertising on Ad interest Manager (accessible throughout Yahoo Mail and across the Yahoo network).
-If you do, then Yahoo’s automated systems will not scan or analyze your communications content sent and received from your account (including Yahoo Mail and Messenger content) for such purposes.
-By opting out of scanned communications content, however, you will also be opting out of other Yahoo services such as receiving interest-based ads,receiving contextually relevant ads within Yahoo Mail, receiving contextually relevant content, and more.
+You can opt out of receiving interest-based advertising on Ad Interest Manager (accessible across the Yahoo network).
+If you do, then Yahoo’s automated systems will not analyze your communications content sent and received from your account for such purposes.
+By opting out of advertising based on analysis of communications content, however, you will also be opting out of other Yahoo services such as receiving interest-based ads, receiving contextually relevant ads within Yahoo Mail, receiving contextually relevant content, and more.

 - What if I declare specific interests with Yahoo?